T

 transport hub

-The main railway station in Hiroshima, serving Shinkansen, JR, and local lines.
-It's a modern facility with many shops and restaurants.
+The main railway station in Hiroshima, serving as a hub for Shinkansen, local trains, and buses.
+It's a convenient point for departure.

-• Allow ample time for check-in and security if departing by air.
+• Allow ample time for check-in and security if flying.

 Insider tips

-• Consider purchasing a Japan Rail Pass if you plan extensive train travel beyond this itinerary.
+• Consider purchasing a Japan Rail Pass if you plan on extensive train travel beyond Hiroshima.

-• Learn a few basic Japanese phrases; while many tourist areas have English, local interactions are enhanced by knowing simple greetings.
+• Learn a few basic Japanese phrases; while many tourist spots have English, local interactions are enhanced with basic greetings.

-• Book accommodations and popular activities (like Chichu Art Museum) in advance, especially during peak seasons.
+• Book accommodations and popular tours in advance, especially during peak travel seasons.

 Packing highlights